Veterinary Career Fields

 Many veterinarians in the United States work in private practice, but others work in a wide range of fields.
 They also specialize in a particular breed of animal, like equine medicine or exotics or in a medical specialty, like ophthalmology, oncology, pathology or dermatology.

-The field of veterinary medicine is diverse and offers an array of employment opportunities.
-The AAVMC "provides an overview of careers where graduates of veterinary medical schools can effectively apply their Doctor of Veterinary Medicine (DVM) degrees".
+The field of veterinary medicine is diverse and offers a plethora of employment opportunities.
+The AAVMC outlines Careers in Veterinary Medicine which provides an overview of careers where graduates of veterinary medical schools can effectively apply their Doctor of Veterinary Medicine (DVM) degrees.

 - Private Practice